Martinez's 3-run homer lifts Red Sox over Blue Jays 5-4

 Benintendi's RBI double in the third cut the deficit, but Smoak boosted the lead to 3-1 in the bottom half with his first home run since April 1.

-Rafael Devers hit a sacrifice fly in the fourth, and Martinez put Boston ahead 5-3 with a two-out drive in the fifth off Marco Estrada (2-2), who allowed five runs and eight hits in five innings.
+Estrada allowed five runs and eight hits in five innings.
 Estrada has given up 14 earned runs in his past three starts, raising his ERA from 2.77 to 6.00.

 Teoscar Hernandez chased Smith with a two-out RBI double in the seventh, and Barnes struck out Smoak to strand the potential tying run at second.